 We do not actively promote our (functional) drinks.
 However, our three-stripe keg collection keeps growing due to a surge in demand.

 They might soon be popping up in pubs, fairs, parties, weddings, cafes, shops, hotels or festivals near you.

 At our craft beer and chocolate appreciation or tasting session, you not only get to know how these two products relate to each other when paired but also how they differ from their mass-produced counterparts.

-If you or a group are interested in learning more about either the bean to bar chocolate, craft beer or natural skincare making process do not hesitate to contact us.
+If you or a group are interested in learning more about either the farm or bean to bar chocolate, craft beer and natural skincare making process do not hesitate to contact us.